quamen/ruby.org.au/pages/code-of-conduct.md

 If you or someone else is subject to harassment, or you have a concern, please contact an organiser of the appropriate event, or member of [the Ruby Australia committee](http://ruby.org.au/committee-members.html).

-Thank you for helping making this community welcoming and friendly for everyone.
+The Ruby community is a welcoming and friendly place – thank you for being a part of it.